-Employee Benefits - WTC Captive offers medical, dental, short-term and long-term disability, life insurance and a 401(k) defined contribution plan to all employees.
-Contributions to the 401(k) plan by WTC Captive were \$27,051 and \$21,980, for the years ended December 31, 2013 and 2012, respectively, and are included within personnel expenses on the Statements of Activities.
+Employee Benefits - WTC Captive offers medical, dental, short-term and long-term disability, life insurance and a 401(k) defined contribution plan (the Plan) to all employees.
+Contributions to the Plan by WTC Captive were \$22,369 and \$27,051, for the years ended December 31, 2014 and 2013, respectively, and are included within personnel expenses on the Statements of Activities.
 The Company does not offer any other post-employment benefits.
+The Plan covers all classes of employees of the Company.
+Total employees covered under the Plan are three employees.
+The Board of Directors has the governing authority to amend the Plan.

-Subsequent Events - WTC Captive has evaluated subsequent events for disclosure and recognition through March 10, 2014, the date the financial statements were available to be issued.
-Other than Note 7 and 8, management believes there are no subsequent events having an impact on the financial statements.
+Subsequent Events - WTC Captive has evaluated subsequent events for disclosure and recognition through March 18, 2015, the date the financial statements were available to be issued.
+Other than Note 7, management believes there are no subsequent events having an impact on the financial statements.